OpenPTV/postptv/doc/index.rst

 classes sequentially to segments iterated over, and generetes a properly sized HDF5 file in the format of the input file.

-``AnalysedScene`` objects track simultaneously the DualScene and an analysis file resulting from it.
-They contain the ``collect`` facility.
+:class:`~flowtracks.an_scene.AnalysedScene` objects track simultaneously the DualScene and an analysis file resulting from it.
+They contain the :meth:`~flowtracks.an_scene.AnalysedScene.collect` facility.
 It allows finding of all (or selected) data belonging to a certain property, regardless of which of the files it is stored in.

 Manipulating text formats directly
 ==================================
-Similarly to the ``DualScene`` class used with the HDF5 format, the ``Sequence`` class tracks two sets of particles and allows iterating by frame.
-Since this class relies on ``Trajectory`` lists as its underlying database, it does not provide a special facility for iterating over trajectories.
+Similarly to the :class:`~flowtracks.scene.DualScene` class used with the HDF5 format, the :class:`~flowtracks.sequence.Sequence` class tracks two sets of particles and allows iterating by frame.
+Since this class relies on :class:`~flowtracks.trajectory.Trajectory` lists as its underlying database, it does not provide a special facility for iterating over trajectories.

-Though ``Sequence`` also accepts trajectory iterators, and ``flowtracks.io`` provides you with iterators if asked, the working memory used in actuality may still be large and the access times are much slower than the equivalent times achieved by the specialized HDF5 classes.
+Though :class:`~flowtracks.sequence.Sequence` also accepts trajectory iterators, and :mod:`flowtracks.io` provides you with iterators if asked, the working memory used in actuality may still be large and the access times are much slower than the equivalent times achieved by the specialized HDF5 classes.

-Corresponding to the ``flowtracks.analysis`` module, ``Sequence`` provides the ``map_trajectories`` method for applying callback functions on an entire scene, frame by frame.
+Corresponding to the :mod:`flowtracks.analysis` module, :class:`~flowtracks.sequence.Sequence` provides the :meth:`~flowtracks.sequence.Sequence.map_trajectories` method for applying callback functions on an entire scene, frame by frame.

 Examples
 ========